 The Committee shall be comprised of all Public Directors, as that term is defined in the Board of Directors Charter and Corporate Governance Principles ("Board Charter").
 At least a majority of the Committee shall be composed of directors who are independent directors, consistent with Securities and Exchange Commission Rule 17Ad-25(e) and the judgment of the Board.
 Unless a Chair is elected by the Board, the members of the Committee shall designate a Chair by majority vote of the full membership.
-In the absence of the Chair at any meeting of the Committee, those members of the Committee present shall designate a Committee member to serve as Acting Chair.
-In the event of a vacancy on the Committee, the Committee will continue to undertake its responsibilities, so long as the remaining Committee members are capable of satisfying the quorum requirement.
+In the absence of the Chair at any meeting of the Committee, those members of the Committee present shall designate a Committee will continue to undertake its responsibilities, so long as the remaining Committee members are capable of satisfying the quorum requirement.